 Why Risk Assessment for Asbestos is Required?

-Asbestos is a group of six naturally occurring silicate minerals composed of thin microfibres and are resistant to heat, electricity, and corrosion.
-Due to its inherent physical properties it is widely used in different industries such as manufacturing, construction, mining, shipbuilding, power & utility, military services etc. Despite, the wide application, asbestos has a degree of associated health related risk, for ex. lung cancer by inhaling asbestos fibres, mesothelioma (rare form of chest cancer and stomach lining) disease, and asbestosis.
-Thus it is imperative to hire asbestos consultants to outline the risks associated with asbestos for every operation, and consider it as one of the ‘Health & Safety’ and ‘Waste’ related risk hazard.
+Asbestos is a group of six naturally occurring silicate minerals composed of thin microfibers and are resistant to heat, electricity, and corrosion.
+Due to its inherent physical properties, it is widely used in different industries such as manufacturing, construction, mining, shipbuilding, power & utility, military services etc. Despite, the wide application, asbestos has a degree of associated health-related risk, for e.g., lung cancer by inhaling asbestos fibers, mesothelioma (rare form of chest cancer and stomach lining) disease, and asbestosis.
+Thus, it is imperative to to hire asbestos consultants to outline the risks associated with asbestos for every operation and consider it as one of the ‘Health & Safety and ‘Waste’ related risk hazard.

 Asbestos Risk

-World Health Organisations and other associated international bodies have recognized the health related impacts of asbestos, and a significant number of countries have banned its usage.
-The release of asbestos fibre can happen during the demolishing of old buildings or remodeling, thus releasing fibres in the air, which when inhaled, can cause multiple health problems.
+World Health Organizations and other associated international bodies have recognized the health-related impacts of asbestos, and a significant number of countries have banned its usage.
+The release of asbestos fiber can happen during the demolishing of old buildings or remodeling, thus releasing fibers in the air, which when inhaled, can cause multiple health problems.

 Risk assessment for asbestos applications

 Risk assessment is a proactive preventive approach to identify all the possible hazards that have the potential to cause harm.
-For sensitive materials such as asbestos it becomes more evident to do a periodic risk assessment and review of mitigation plans in place.
-The Organisations that are dealing with asbestos should follow a structured risk assessment approach inline with international standards (such as ISO 31000: 2018 for Risk Management integrated with ISO 45001:2018 for maintaining Occupational Health and Safety) by covering five key steps:
+For sensitive materials such as asbestos, it becomes more evident to do a periodic risk assessment and review of mitigation plans in place.
+The organizations that are dealing with asbestos should follow a structured risk assessment approach in line with international standards (such as ISO 31000: 2018 for Risk Management integrated with ISO 45001:2018 for maintaining Occupational Health and Safety) by covering five key steps:

 The above three steps will support in proper identification of asbestos related hazard and facilitate effective risk plan or controls for limiting the risk of asbestos.